 About Raymond

 Ray is an experienced litigator, strategic counselor and former senior US government lawyer who focuses on complex commercial litigation, appellate litigation and crisis management.
-He has extensive experience guiding clients through cutting-edge business disputes, government-facing litigation, high-stakes regulatory proceedings and sensitive investigations in matters involving administrative, constitutional, education, labor and employment, healthcare, financial regulation, and civil rights law.
-Drawing on his experience working in every branch of the US federal government, Ray assists clients in navigating shifting regulatory environments and advises companies, nonprofits, universities and executives on how to mitigate and address legal, regulatory and reputational risk.
-He also maintains a robust public interest and pro bono practice focused on antidiscrimination law, immigrants’ rights, gun violence protection, criminal justice, voting rights, and LGBTQ+ and gender equality.
+He has extensive experience guiding clients through cutting-edge business disputes, government-facing litigation, high-stakes regulatory proceedings and sensitive investigations in matters involving administrative, constitutional, education, labor and employment, healthcare, financial regulation and civil rights law.
+Drawing on his experience working in every branch of the US federal government, including serving as a law clerk on the US Supreme Court, Ray assists clients in navigating shifting regulatory environments and advises companies, nonprofits, universities and executives on how to mitigate and address legal, regulatory and reputational risk.
+He also maintains a robust public interest and pro bono practice focused on antidiscrimination law, immigrants’ rights, gun violence prevention, criminal justice, voting rights, and LGBTQ+ and gender equality.
+For example, Ray served as trial counsel and lead appellate counsel for plaintiffs in securing a landmark multimillion-dollar verdict against the neo-Nazis and white supremacists who organized the racially motivated violence in Charlottesville, Virginia, in the summer of 2017.

-Ray is also a law professor and legal scholar, currently serving as an adjunct professor of law at Georgetown University Law Center, where he teaches the seminar Contemporary Civil Rights Issues at the Supreme Court.
+Ray currently serves as an adjunct professor of law at Georgetown University Law Center, where he teaches a seminar, Contemporary Civil Rights Issues at the Supreme Court.
 From 2022 to 2024, Ray was an adjunct professor at Howard University Law School, where he served as the faculty director of the Civil Rights Clinic.
 Ray’s white papers, articles and op-eds have appeared in Time magazine, NBC News and Brookings Institution publications, and he regularly speaks to law students, lawyers, bar associations and law professors on various topics, including civil rights law, constitutional law and public interest litigation.

 Ray’s representative matters: